Preferred Bank Announces Quarterly Cash Dividend

-/EIN News/ -- LOS ANGELES, March 27, 2023 (GLOBE NEWSWIRE) -- Preferred Bank (NASDAQ: PFBC), one of the largest independent commercial banks in California, today reported that the Board of Directors has declared a quarterly cash dividend of $0.55 per share, payable on April 21, 2023 to holders of record on April 7, 2023.
+LOS ANGELES, March 27, 2023 (GLOBE NEWSWIRE) -- Preferred Bank PFBC, one of the largest independent commercial banks in California, today reported that the Board of Directors has declared a quarterly cash dividend of $0.55 per share, payable on April 21, 2023 to holders of record on April 7, 2023.

 About Preferred Bank